Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{BayesOpt workflow applied to Syntetic 3D model, in three different initialization}(\#fig:difinit)
 \end{figure}

 The left side of Figure \@ref(fig:diffu) shows the effect of initialization on the final solution, $\mathbf{u}^{best}$ value for each repetition.
-Where the $\mathbf{u}^{best}$ is the vector of 8 dimension, each value shows the optimum injection rate for the ten years life cycle of the field, in $m^3/D$.
+Where the $\mathbf{u}^{best}$ is a vector of 8 dimensions, each value shows the optimum injection rate for the ten-year life cycle of the field, in $m^3/D$.
 We want to note that the y axis was plotted from the range of 5 to 100.
-The reason for this is to show that in this optimization problem, injection rate for each well can take any number between $5\:m^3/D$ to $100\:m^3/D$.
-Visually, looking in left plot at Figure \@ref(fig:diffu), we can see that the final solution of three repetitions at each well, does not differ significantly from each other.
+This range is consistent with the constrain of the optimization problem, where the injection rate for each well can take any number between $5\:m^3/D$ to $100\:m^3/D$.
+Visually, looking in the left plot at Figure \@ref(fig:diffu), we can see that the final solution of three repetitions at each well, does not differ significantly.
 With a small exception of (injection \#2), it seems all the final solutions converge to the same solution.
-This feature that can be loosely said as "robustness" of optimization workflow to initial design is beneficial, from this sense that we do not need to restart the optimization with different initialization since they all will converge to a similar solution.
-From this perspective, authors can hint that BO workflow can be considered as "global" optimization method, as it shows the workflow avoids stuck in local extreme points or saddle regions.
+This feature that can be loosely said as "robustness" of optimization workflow to initial design is beneficial.
+We do not need to restart the optimization with different initialization since they all will converge to a similar solution.
+From this perspective, authors can hint that BO workflow can be considered a "global" optimization method.
+It shows that the workflow avoids being stuck in local extreme points or saddle regions.
 The plot on the right side of Figure \@ref(fig:diffu) shows the mean injection rate (mean of three repetitions) and error bar at each injection wells.
 The bottom of the error bar in this plot shows the $mean-sd$ and top of bar is $mean + sd$ .
-As we can see that we do not see significant variation in the final solution in each repetition, also the plots recommend that in the case of repeating the optimization with more than three times (like 10 or 100), it can lead to lower variation in the final solution.
+As we can see that we do not see significant variation in the final solution in each repetition.
+Also, the plots recommend that repeating the optimization more than three times (like 10 or 100) can lead to lower variation in the final solution.

 \begin{figure}